 Rent a scooter Explore the landscape and dive in real Myanmar on your scooter.
 Many areas around Hpa-An, such as the area around the Thai Village, tell a lot about the country.

-No minivan: Don’t take mini vans.
-We unfortunately got a minivan even thought we were promised a “big bus”.
+No minivan: Don’t take minivans.
+We, unfortunately, got a minivan even though we were promised a “big bus”.
 In the end, we have been squeezed in the tiny van with 14 locals, not thinking of leg room.
 In the first four hours, the car stopped so often that we drove a little less than 40 miles.
-All in all, horrible 15 hours!
+All in all, a horrible 15 hours!

 Be an early riser for Mount Zwegabin: Start early enough to catch the sunrise.
 It normally takes longer than you might think.
 It took us 1.5 hours, so better calculate 2 hours to the to be on the safe side.
 It also makes sense to check out where to start the hike the day before, so you know where to go, park and kick off.
 Pack a sweat shirt and a light jacket.

-We hope we could bring across that Hpa-An is worth a stop!
-Also, hopefully you enjoy all recommendations as much as we did and have a great time in Myanmar.
+We hope we could bring across that Hpa-An in Myanmar is worth a stop!
+Also, hopefully, you enjoy all recommendations as much as we did and have a great time in Myanmar.
 If any open questions or remarks, please leave a comment.
 We are happy to hear from you.